angstone/microservice/README.md

 ## Engineering Aspects

-* It contains a eventstore and all data are event-sourced by default.
+* It contains 'eventstore' and all data are event-sourced by default.
 * It works like this:

-- An event is dispatch by your endpoint api.
+- An action is asked by your endpoint api.

-- The event get the auth information by the auth microservice.
+- The action get the auth information by the auth microservice.

-- The event is pre-filtered by dinamic business rules, which is writen in a separeted, file and is common to all microservices.
+- The action is pre-filtered by dinamic business rules.

+- The business rules are writen in a separated file and It is common to all microservices.

 - The event is dispatched to EventStore

-- The event walk throw the 'reducers' microservices.
-They translate the event in a set of changes to views -- Note that the reducers take the business rules again to confirm the events, so the event is always double checked to improve reliability.
+- The event walk throw the 'confirmers' microservices.
+Note that the reducers take the business rules again to confirm the events, so the event is always double checked to improve reliability.

-- After applying change to views (database {Elastic Search}), a confirmation or error event is dispatched.
+- The confirmation or error event is dispatched.

 - The microservice than takes the confirmation or error and return to your endpoint api.

+- The confirmation event go to 'reducers'.

+- The reducers translate only the confirmed events in a set of changes in the database (Elastic Search).

+- The views are used to retrieve and querry data.
+They are consumed by your endpoint api's.

 * All modules must have its dependencies loaded in an exclusive entity.
 * All submodules has its dependencies loaded in an exclusive entity also ad infinitum.